To save costs, most gun safe manufactures use $10 to $20 of drywall (Sheetrock) as fire lining and then charge you a premium for it.

 During construction, the inner shell is supported by spot welded barrier contact pins, which temporarily hold the inner shell in place while the fireproofing material is poured.
 The barrier contact pins used to hold the inner liner provide a negligible heat pathway.
 Also, the concrete amalgamate adheres to the steel outer and inner shells, adding strength.

 UL 72 Class 150 and Class 125 fire safes have the additional requirement to maintain low relative humidity.
 To construct these fire safes, generally a poured outer fire lining is used to hold the internal temperature under 350 °F. Then an inner shell is used to block the humidity given off by the poured fire lining.
-Inside this shell a ceramic woll and/or fiberglass fire lining layer and yet another sealed shell are usually used to keep the humidity low and the inside temperature under 150 °F or 125 °F.
+Inside this inner shell, a ceramic wool and/or fiberglass fire lining layer is added.
+Then yet another sealed shell is often used to keep the humidity low and the inside temperature under 150 °F or 125 °F.

 Now that we’ve seen a real safe fire rating, let’s compare how gun safes are fireproofed.